Stop Shrinking to Fit the Places You've Outgrown

 Nina Herndon

-Nina believes that women have an incredible ability to help one another, and is driven to cultivate safe spaces for them to do so.
-Over the years she has helped her mom to grow Retreat in the Pines to reach as many women as possible and she currently serves as Managing Director.
+Nina believes women have an incredible ability to help one another, and is driven to cultivate safe spaces for them to do so.
+Over the years she has helped her mom to grow Retreat in the Pines to reach as many women as possible.

 Retreat With Us